yaoyi92/autoplex/docs/dev/dev_install.md

 seperately.

 Alternatively, one can use the `devcontainer` provided to have your developer environment setup automatically in your IDE.
 It has been tested to work in [VSCode](https://code.visualstudio.com/docs/devcontainers/containers#_quick-start-open-an-existing-folder-in-a-container) and [PyCharm](https://blog.jetbrains.com/pycharm/2023/06/2023-2-eap-4/).
 Only prerequisite is one has [docker](https://docs.docker.com/get-started/get-docker/) installed on the system as it uses the published docker images to create this developer env.
+One can also simply use [GitHub Codespaces](https://github.com/features/codespaces) to use the devcontainer.
+The codespaces environment will have all the required dependencies installed.

 ## Running unit tests